mooreniemi/Transbucket_Rails/README.md

 # run environments

-Staging and production both deploy and depend on [heroku](https://heroku.com/).
+Staging and production both deploy and depend on [Heroku](https://heroku.com/).
 You should grab their [cli](https://devcenter.heroku.com/articles/using-the-cli).
 These instructions assume you've set it up.

+Environment variables are kept in an untracked file (`config/application.yml`) managed by [Figaro](https://github.com/laserlemon/figaro#heroku).
+Running `heroku config --app transbucket` will give you the production env, and `heroku config --app transbucket-staging` staging's env.
+When you want to push local changes to Heroku (be VERY careful with this), you use `figaro heroku:set -e production`.

 ## [local](http://localhost:3000)